-Whether yours is the İstanbul of the Blue Mosque and the Topkapı Palace, or the Beyoğlu nightclubs and swish rooftop cocktail bars, the city takes time to get to know.
+Whether yours is the Istanbul of the Blue Mosque and the Topkapı Palace, or the Beyoğlu nightclubs and swish rooftop cocktail bars, the city takes time to get to know.
 Three to four days is enough to see the major historical sights in Sultanahmet and take a ferry trip on the Bosphorus.
-But plan on staying a week, or even two, if you want to explore fully the backstreets of the Old City and the outlying suburbs and islands.
+But plan on staying a week, or even two, if you want to fully explore the backstreets of the old city and the outlying suburbs and islands.

 In 2008, while digging the Yenikapı metro station, archeologists uncovered a Neolithic settlement dating back to circa 6500 BC.
 In popular tradition, however, the city was founded in the seventh century BC by Byzas, from Megara in Greece – hence the original name of Byzantium.
-Over the next thousand years, Byzantium became an important centre of trade and commerce, though not until the early fourth century AD did it reach the pinnacle of its wealth, power and prestige.
+Over the next thousand years, Byzantium became an important centre of trade and commerce, though not until the early fourth century AD did it reach the zenith of its wealth, power and prestige.
 For more than 350 years, it had been part of the Roman province of Asia.
 On Diocletian’s retirement in 305, Licinius and Constantine fought for control of the empire.
 Constantine finally defeated his rival on the hills above Chrysopolis (Üsküdar) and chose Byzantium as the site for the new capital of the Roman Empire in 330 BC.
 The hilly promontory, commanding the Bosphorus and easily defensible on its landward side, was a superb choice.
 It was also well placed for access to the troublesome frontiers of both Europe and the Persian Empire.

 In 395, the division of the Roman Empire between the two sons of Theodosius I left what was now named Constantinople as capital of the eastern part of the empire.
 It rapidly developed its own distinctive character, dissociating itself from Rome and adopting the Greek language and Christianity.
 Long and successful government was interrupted briefly, in Justinian’s reign, by the Nika riots in 532.
 Half a century later, however, the dissolution of the Byzantine Empire had begun, as waves of Persians, Avars and Slavs attacked from the east and north.
 The empire was overrun by Arab invaders in the seventh and eighth centuries, and by Bulgars in the ninth and tenth.
 Only the city walls saved Constantinople, and even these could not keep out the Crusaders, who breached the sea walls in 1204 and sacked the city.

 As the Byzantine Empire declined, the Ottoman Empire expanded.
 The Ottomans established first Bursa, then Edirne, as their capital, and Ottoman territory effectively surrounded the city long before it was taken.
 In 1453, Mehmet II (the Conqueror) – also known as Fatih Sultan Mehmet – besieged the city, which fell after seven weeks.
 Following the capture and subsequent pillage, Mehmet II began to rebuild the city, starting with a new palace and continuing with the Mosque of the Conqueror (Fatih Camii) and many smaller complexes.
 Tolerant of other religions, Mehmet actively encouraged Greek and Armenian Christians to take up residence in the city.
-His successor Beyazit II continued this policy, settling Jewish refugees from Spain into the city in an attempt to improve the economy.
+His successor Beyazıt II continued this policy, settling Jewish refugees from Spain into the city in an attempt to improve the economy.